 In a November 2021 legislative consultation response, the company advocated for the reform of the EU’s Energy Taxation Directive to align with the EU’s other climate objectives, calling the taxation transition period for fossil fuels excessive and unjustifiable, while it advocated for renewable hydrogen to be differentiated from other low-carbon technologies.
 Iberdrola’s US subsidiary Avangrid specifically advocated support for Connecticut Senate Bill 882 requiring the state to decarbonize the electricity supply by 2040 in its March 2021 testimony.
 However, in a March 2020 testimony, the company opposed Connecticut House Bill 5350 which limited the expansion of fossil gas infrastructure in the state.

-Industry Association Governance: Iberdrola fully disclosed all of its membership of industry associations in its 2021 Sustainability Report, but without providing further details on the company’s role within each association’s governing bodies, nor the company’s influence over climate policy positions.
-Iberdrola has not published a review of its industry associations.
+Industry Association Governance: In its 2022 Sustainability Report and corporate website, Iberdrola disclosed a review of its industry association memberships, but fell short of investor expectations.
+A detailed assessment of the company's industry association review can be found on our CA100+ platform here.
 Iberdrola’s Director of Climate Change is Vice-Chairman of Corporate Leaders Group Europe, and senior executives are on the board of SolarPower Europe and WindEurope, which are positively engaged with EU climate policy.
 However, the company is also a member of Edison Electric Institute and the Spanish Confederation of Business Organizations (CEOE), trade groups with more mixed engagement on climate policy.
 It is also a member of the American Gas Association, which is negatively engaged on climate policy.

 InfluenceMap collects and assesses evidence of corporate climate policy engagement on a weekly basis, depending on the availability of information from each specific data source (for more information see our methodology).
 While this analysis flows through to the company’s scores each week, the summary above is updated periodically.
 This summary was last updated in Q1 2023.